wonrax/website/README.md

 - use a different, more optimized image format when original image is downloadable
 - custom image tranformation to allow image sharpening
 - hide the ToC when featuretype=lg element presents
+- build fonts locally so the site doesn't have to pull from 3rd party CDN